DrosteEffect/CIECAM02/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=DrosteEffect/CIECAM02)

-This code is based on two sources:
+This code is based on the following sources:

+1. the article "Algorithmic improvements for the CIECAM02 and CAM16 color appearance models" by Nico Schlömer, revised on the 14th of October 2021.
-1. the chapter "CIECAM02 and Its Recent Developments" by color researchers Ming Ronnier Luo and Changjun Li, published in the book "Advanced Color Image Processing and Analysis" on the 26th May 2012.
+2. the chapter "CIECAM02 and Its Recent Developments" by Ming Ronnier Luo and Changjun Li, in the book "Advanced Color Image Processing and Analysis" published on the 26th of May 2012.
-2. the article "Uniform Colour Spaces Based on CIECAM02 Colour Appearance Model", by color researchers Ming Ronnier Luo, Guihua Cui, and Changjun Li, from volume 31 issue 4 of the journal "Color Research and Application", published on the 5th July 2006.
+3. the article "Uniform Colour Spaces Based on CIECAM02 Colour Appearance Model", by Ming Ronnier Luo, Guihua Cui, and Changjun Li, from volume 31 issue 4 of the journal "Color Research and Application", published on the 5th of July 2006.

-This MATLAB implementation does _**not**_ require the Image Processing Toolbox!
+This code does _**not**_ require the Image Processing Toolbox!

-This MATLAB implementation was inspired by the python module "colorspacious" written by Nathaniel J. Smith, available here:
+This code was inspired by the python module "colorspacious" written by Nathaniel J. Smith, available here:

 <https://github.com/njsmith/colorspacious>